Summit VS Mountain View 9/19/25

 Defensive Backs Coach, on staff since 2013

-Brad coached for the Storm from 2013-2015 as the Defensive Back Coach.
-He then spent four years as the Defensive Back Coach for the MIT Engineers in Cambridge, Massachusetts.
+Brad coached for the Storm from 2013-2015 as the Defensive Backs Coach.
+He then spent four years as the Defensive Backs Coach for the MIT Engineers in Cambridge, Massachusetts.
 Brad grew up in Corvallis Oregon where he was a proud Crescent Valley Raider.
 He is married to Melissa and has two boys, Brendan and Sean, both former Storm athletes.

 Craig Smith